 7. Nike Air Zoom Wildhorse 6

 The upper is made from tightly woven mesh, with welded overlays and ripstop material, which prevents the shoe from scuffing or getting damaged by rocks on a trail.
+If you’ve ever torn out the side of an expensive pair of road running shoes on a rock, you’ll understand the important of this little durability upgrade.

-The shoe has a full-length React foam midsole that helps cushion your feet and has 2mm more padding.
+The Wildhorse has a full-length React foam midsole that helps cushion your feet and has 2mm more padding.
 There’s additional cushioning in the heel to create more stability and you’ll find the cushioning to be very responsive.
 It may add some bounce to your step.

 The collar wraps around your ankle, which helps keep dirt and debris out of the shoe.
 A thin tongue with segmented padding helps reduce pressure on the foot from the laces.